crstickel/chatflow/readme.md

   granularity regarding how models are stored and accessed: you can keep some tables in local memory, others in a Key-Value store like Redis, others on a RDBMS and still others in a NoSQL DB as you project needs evolve.
-- Application Container/Engine - this bascially houses all your dependencies (mainly repositories in this example) in a single container that can be injected into your controllers and services.
+- Application Container/Engine - this basically houses all your dependencies (mainly repositories in this example) in a single container that can be injected into your controllers and services.
 This dependency injection allows for some *serious* testing advantages, which alas, I did not have time to demonstrate.